caltechlibrary/orcid-sciencv-workshop/README.md

     * Upload a BibTex citation
 * Compare displayed citations from various input approaches and recognize display differents based on different data sources
 * Register for an author profile with a third party system (eg, ScienceOpen, ImpactStory, MySciEnCV) using your ORCID number.
-* Observe that the third party profile autopopulates with data in your ORCID account
+* Observe that the third party profile auto-populates with data in your ORCID account.

 -----